danielwidhiarto/FoodTastic/README.md

 ## Usage

-- Explore Foods: Browse the extensive catalog of foods from different regions and cultures.
+- **Explore Foods**: Browse the extensive catalog of foods from different regions and cultures.

-- View Food Details: Access detailed information about each food, including images, ingredients, and cooking methods.
+- **View Food Details**: Access detailed information about each food, including images, ingredients, and cooking methods.

-- Create Profile: Log in and create your profile page to personalize your FoodTastic experience.
+- **Create Profile**: Log in and create your profile page to personalize your FoodTastic experience.

 ## Contribute